Winipedia/video_vault/docs/index.md

 ---

-# video-vault Documentation

 Welcome to the Video Vault documentation.
 This guide will help you understand and use the application.

 ## Overview

 Video Vault is a secure desktop application for downloading and managing videos from any platform.
 All downloaded videos are encrypted and stored locally on your computer.

 ## Table of Contents